FAQs: Format Check and Final Copies

 Students should upload a complete manuscript, including all front and back matter, tables, and figures as a PDF to the Graduate School's electronic submission site: http://www.etdadmin.com/luc.
 The manuscript should be formatted according to the directions in the manual.
 Students should also submit reliable contact information including a functioning email address.

 When you upload your PDF, a draft is saved to the online submission site.
-This draft undergoes an electronic format check.
+It will seem very "final" as the site asks you to choose publication preferences, but don't worry: only the Graduate School can send your submission to ProQuest for publication.
+Your dissertation/thesis will only be sent to ProQuest after the Graduate School has confirmed completion of ALL requirements for degree conferral.
+The draft undergoes an electronic format check.
 Only administrators in the Graduate School are able to view your submission.
-Only the Graduate School can send your submission to ProQuest for publication.
-Your dissertation/thesis will only be sent to ProQuest after the Graduate School has confirmed completion of ALL requirements for degree conferral.

 No - make sure you complete all the steps required to "submit" your thesis/dissertation - EVEN FOR FORMAT CHECK.
 This ensures that the Graduate School staff will receive notification of your submission.
 You will be able to revise and resubmit a final copy later.